 This cycle continued until shooters were out of both ammunition and golf balls.
 Scoring could be on the target, on time, or on number of golf balls successfully moved from the Rear Line box to the Firing Line box.
 We scored the targets and levied a penalty for each dropped golf ball (carrying them in a spoon isn’t as easy as it sounds).

-Readers are asked to remember that nobody, myself included, is going to mistake these little games for real, high-value training, which should incorporate physical and psychological stress and complex shooting problems that we must deal with at uncomfortabe speeds.
+Readers are asked to remember that nobody, myself included, is going to mistake these little games for real, high-value firearms training, which should incorporate physical and psychological stress and complex shooting problems that we must deal with at uncomfortable speeds.
 These games don’t provide much of that.
 They are, however, a few ideas of how a limited schedule and budget can provide some interesting alternatives to the same old square-range practice routine.
 Maybe they can even lure out some of your training partners or shooting buddies who have grown bored and begun making excuses for why they haven’t shot their defensive gun lately.
 (I like to call this the “gym membership” effect — after awhile we don’t even go anymore!)

 In closing, I encourage everyone to make free use of these ideas.
 I look forward to hearing any other suggestions you have.
 I’m going to continue this program at Black Wing Shooting Center and will always welcome new ideas.

-While we all recognize the cold, hard realities about training for real-world combat, it might in some cases be better to have a little ice cream, even if we can’t always get just the ice!
+While we all recognize the cold, hard realities about firearms training for real-world combat, it might in some cases be better to have a little ice cream, even if we can’t always get just the ice!